-Most retired people, sedentary people, home and office workers usually can return to normal activities after two (2) days rest.
-No heavy lifting or moving of heavy items (eg. furniture, baskets of wet-washing, or heavy bags of grocery items) for two days.
+Most retired people, sedentary people, home and office workers usually can return to normal activities after two (2) days' rest.
+No heavy lifting or moving of heavy items (e.g. furniture, baskets of wet-washing, or heavy bags of grocery items) for two days after the biopsy - 3 days including if you count the day of the biopsy.

 Physically active people (e.g. manual labouring occupations, long-haul drivers, and sports people) should not return to their normal activities for three to four days.
 This is to minimise the risk of bleeding late after the biopsy.